 Not quite what you’re looking for?
 Click here to browse other options in Split

 So should you visit Plitvice or Krka National Park on your trip to Croatia?
 As you can see, the two offer very similar experiences, however, one can be better than the other depending on what you’re after.

 If you have more time on your Croatia itinerary or are driving from Zagreb to Split and have the time to spend the night, then Plitvice Lakes National Park is a good option.
 It is a bigger park that needs a good amount of time devoted to it and if you can spend the night close by, you can really be able to experience it to the fullest.

-Conversely, if you want to take in the beautiful inland nature, pristine lakes and cascading waterfalls on your trip but you’re stripped for time, the Krka National Park is the choice for you!
+Conversely, if you want to take in the beautiful inland nature, pristine lakes and cascading waterfalls on your trip but you’re strapped for time, the Krka National Park is the choice for you!
 Located only about an hour from Split, it is easy to reach as a day trip and doesn’t necessarily require as much of your time to be devoted to it.

 Of course, you certainly won’t regret visiting both parks on your trip, either!

 Choosing between visiting Krka or Plitvice Lakes can seem like a tough decision because, on the surface, the two Croatian national parks seem to offer a lot of the same things.
-However, there is one that can suit more than the other depending on your travel needs.
+However, there is one that can suit you more than the other depending on your travel needs.